SBDushenkov/Thermal-hydraulics-programs/README.md

 # Thermal-hydraulics-programs
 Calculation of ring thermoelectric module for freezing

-Ordinnary I use maple for this kind of calculations, but for this one i'd prefer use Jave for portability reasons
+Ordinary I use maple for this kind of calculations, but for this one i'd prefer use Jave for portability reasons

 uses:
 - "Maven" for dependencies and packaging